braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/content_cards.md

   - Android
 channel: content cards
 page_order: 4
-description: "This reference article covers Content Card implementation guidelines for the Unity platform."
+description: "This reference article covers Content Card implementation guidelines for the Unity platform such as displaying cards, parsing cards, and anlytics."

 ---